Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Quantifying the Bound in Theorem

 \section{Quantifying the $(1+\delta)$ Bound in Theorem~\ref{thm:eff}}

 In Appendix~\ref{appdx:delta}, we numerically investigate the bound $1+\delta$ derived in Theorem~\ref{thm:eff} and show that it is consistently close to one under various conditions.
 We first derive an upper bound $\delta'$ for $\delta$ and then provide 95\% confidence interval for $\delta'$ under various pool sizes and detection thresholds.
 Appendix~\ref{appdx:cond_indep} lays out the conditional independence relations necessary for the upper bound derivation.
 Appendix~\ref{appdx:delta_upper_bound} derives the upper bound $\delta'$ for $\delta$.
 Appendix~\ref{appdx:CI_for_delta} presents the point estimate and 95\% confidence interval for $\delta'$ under various pool sizes and detection thresholds.
+Appendix~\ref{appdx:thm_2_implications} discusses the implications of Theorem~\ref{thm:eff} for test Consumption in practice.

-For succinctness, we abbreviate the probability operator $\PP_{1,\alpha}(\cdot)$ and the expectation operator $\EE_{1,\alpha}[\cdot]$ as $\PP(\cdot)$ and $\EE[\cdot]$ in Appendix~\ref{appdx:delta}.
+For succinctness, we abbreviate the probability operator $\PP_{\cp,\alpha}(\cdot)$ and the expectation operator $\EE_{\cp,\alpha}[\cdot]$ as $\PP(\cdot)$ and $\EE[\cdot]$ in Appendix~\ref{appdx:delta}.